codewith-lab/FinGOAT/README.md

 ### Latency Reduction
 - Latency gets reduced from 3-min to 1-min, 70% total reduction (measured end-to-end)
-  - 20% from asynchronous I/O concurrency of analyst agency execution
+  - 20% from asynchronous I/O concurrency of analyst agent execution
   - 50% from agent layer redesign

 ### Quantitative and Factor-Based Scoring